July 1 - July 23, 2021

 Financial aid for select Philadelphia students

 The Biomedical Research Academy introduces the experimental basis of cellular, molecular, and genetic aspects of biology, focusing on relevance to diseases.
-Fusing live daily lectures, faculty research talks, and small group investigation into current research topics, students gain insight into the core of biomedical research—including experimental design, cutting-edge technologies, and recent advances in high-interest fields of research.
+Fusing live daily lectures, faculty research talks, and small group investigation into current research topics, students gain insight into the core of biomedical research, including experimental design, cutting-edge technologies, and recent advances in high-interest fields of research.
+Students are expected to dedicate approximately six hours daily to the academy (typically three and a half hours per day for live instruction, and about two and a half hours per day working asynchronously) for the duration of the program.

 If you attend a School District of Philadelphia public or charter high school, you may be eligible to attend a Penn Summer Academy free of charge with a Penn Summer Scholarship.

-Lectures and discussions: Attend virtual classes that will meet via zoom from 12-1:30 p.m.
-EST where class discussions include conversations with scientists, clinicians, and faculty from the Department of Biology and Penn’s School of Medicine to learn about the research experts are performing at the bench and the solutions they’re seeking to apply at the bedside.
+Lectures and discussions: Attend virtual classes that will meet via Zoom from 11 a.m. - 12:30 p.m.
+EST where class discussions include conversations with scientists, clinicians, and faculty from the Department of Biology and Penn’s School of Medicine to learn about research experts that are performing at the bench and the solutions they’re seeking to apply at the bedside.

 - One year of high school biology is required for application